openvswitch/ovs/Documentation/tutorials/ovs-conntrack.rst

          reply=(src=10.0.0.2,dst=192.168.0.2,sport=2048,dport=1024), \
                                          protoinfo=(state=ESTABLISHED)

-The conntrck state stays in "ESTABLISHED" state, but now since it has received the ack from client, it will stay in this state for a longer time even without receiving any data on this connection.
+The conntrack state stays in "ESTABLISHED" state, but now since it has received the ack from client, it will stay in this state for a longer time even without receiving any data on this connection.